lvieirajr/mongorest/README.md

         app = WSGIDispatcher([BookResource])
         run_simple('localhost', 8000, app)

-Now we just had to instantiate the app as a `WSGIDispatcher` passing it our list of resources. <br />
+Now we just had to instantiate the application as a `WSGIDispatcher` passing it our list of resources. <br />
-Then we started our server and the API is ready. <br />
+Then we started our server and the API is ready to be consumed. <br />

-Now lets go for an example that is a little bit more complex:
+Now lets go for an example a little more complex:

     from mongorest.collection import Collection